• Update: Protect your info from scammers. A+FCU will never reach out to you asking for member information. Read Full Alert

 Teach your child that the snack they asked for is a want, not a need, and the money that would be spent on that snack could be used for X, Y, or Z. To further the lesson, ask how much they would have left in savings if they spent their own money to buy the snack.
 Also, ask them if they could wait until they get home for a snack rather than buying one now.
 Walking through the process can help your child understand your spending values and in turn, develop their own spending values going forward.

-Talk About Credit And Debt
+Talk About Credit & Debt

 As your child grows and matures, financial topics such as credit and debt become important to discuss.
-Start by introducing credit: what it is, what it’s used for, the benefits of credit, and what to be careful with.
+Start by introducing credit – what it is, what it’s used for, the benefits of credit, and what to be careful with.
 These concepts help provide a foundation for children to understand credit reports, scores, and the ground rules associated with borrowing money.

 Practice Being A Lender To Your Child

-A learning opportunity for your child could involve lending them money for an item they want with a set repayment plan.
-Think of it as you being the lender, setting a certain interest rate, and safely teaching your child the importance of paying on time by making allowance deductions for them to see how borrowing on credit works.
 After full repayment, evaluate the effects of this payment on your child’s savings account.
 This is a great opportunity to show them that credit can be used as an investment for something you don’t have the money to pay for, but in the end they’ll pay more for that item due to interest.
 It’s also a way to explain debt and what happens when you don’t repay what you borrowed.

 Ready For Credit?